PeerRich/markup/README.md

     complaints about the “invisible” nature of the two-space rule.

 -   Link syntax has been made a bit more predictable (in a backwards-compatible way).
-For example, `Markdown.pl` allows single quotes around a title in inline links, but not in reference links.
+For example, `Markup.pl` allows single quotes around a title in inline links, but not in reference links.
     This kind of difference is really hard for users to remember, so the spec allows single quotes in both contexts.

 -   The rule for HTML blocks differs, though in most real cases it shouldn't make a difference.
 (See the section on HTML Blocks for details.)
-The spec's proposal makes it easy to include Markdown inside HTML block-level tags, if you want to, but also allows you to exclude this.
+The spec's proposal makes it easy to include Markup inside HTML block-level tags, if you want to, but also allows you to exclude this.
 It also makes parsing much easier, avoiding expensive backtracking.